seifhassine/REasy-Wiki/REasy-GUI/RE-Engine-Modding-Terms.md

 This page explains common RE Engine modding terms and concepts used throughout REasy and the wider RE Engine modding community.

-It is intended as a quick-reference page for users who are new to REasy or unfamiliar with RE Engine terminology.
+It is intended as a quick-reference guide for users who are unfamiliar with RE Engine terminology or general modding terms.

 ---

 ## What is a PAK File?

-A PAK file is an archive used by RE Engine games to store large numbers of game files.
+A PAK file is a packed, protected archive used by RE Engine games to store most of the game's assets.

+These are normally some of the largest files inside the game folder.
-Depending on the game, a PAK can contain:
+Depending on the title, a game can use multiple PAK files for the base game, updates, DLC or other content.

+The contents of a PAK are organised using game file paths.
+Because the archive entries are identified internally by hashes, a `.list` file is used to resolve those hashes back into readable paths so modders can browse and extract the assets.

+Assets commonly found inside PAK files include:

 - Textures
 - Models
 - Audio
-- RSZ files
-- UI data
 - Animations
+- Game data
-- Stage assets
+- UI assets
-- Configuration files
 - Other game resources

 REasy can browse and extract supported PAK archives without requiring the entire archive to be unpacked first.